Srinivasa314/alcro/README.md

 ## Limitations
 * Requires Chrom(e/ium) to be installed
-* Native OS dialogs, systray, etc. needs third party libraries
+* Native systray, etc. needs third party crates

 ## Working
 Alcro uses the Chrome DevTools protocol and communicates with it via a websocket.